ZeusCoderBE/Recommender-System/README.md

    - I calculated cosine similarity between items or users.

    - I implemented a KNN model by selecting K similar users/items to predict rating scores.

+3. Hybrid between collaborative filtering and content filtering

+  - After predicting the rating in the test set, I combined the predicted rating in the two algorithm

+  - I reevaluated using the RMSE measure

 ### Libraries and Technologies
 - **Programming Language:** Python